waltergcc/42-Piscine/C05/README.md

 # C 05

+In this project we will practice what we have already learned trought some mathematical operations and deepen the use of recursive functions.
+All exercises are commented for a better understanding.

+---

 ### Useful links:
 In this links bellow you can find videos that can help you to better understand some concepts covered in this project.
 <br>